Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Experiments

-We generalized this experiment by quantifying the mean uncertainty for the 8 different zones into which clinicians commonly divide the \ac{RV} surface, defined in \cite{Haddad:Circ:2008}.
-We added noise with $\alpha=1$ in each of these zones, separately, and quantified the mean uncertainty per zone for the whole population (Tab.\ref{tab:noisy_exp}), between the noisy and original strain patterns (\textit{long-axis} computation in both cases).
-The last row corresponds to the mean uncertainty obtained between the \textit{long-axis} and \textit{heat diffusion} computations, for comparison purposes.
-We observe that uncertainty is always more important in the noisy zone compared to the other ones.
-A global uncertainty increase is also observed compared to the \emph{long-axis} vs. \emph{heat diffusion} values, mostly because the range of values with $\alpha = 1$ leads to larger strain values.
+\blueCNN{To complement these qualitative observations with quantitative measurements, w}e generalized this experiment \blueCNN{to} the 8 different zones into which clinicians commonly divide the \ac{RV} surface, defined in \cite{Haddad:Circ:2008}.
+We added noise with $\alpha=1$ in each of these zones, separately, and quantified the \blueCNN{average of the discrepancy map} per zone for the whole population (Tab.\ref{tab:noisy_exp}).
+The last row corresponds to the \blueCNN{average of the discrepancy map} obtained between the \textit{long-axis} and \textit{heat diffusion} computations, for comparison purposes.
+We observe that \blueCNN{the estimated values are} always more important in the noisy zone compared to the other ones.
+A \blueCNN{global} increase is also observed compared to the \emph{long-axis} vs. \emph{heat diffusion} values, mostly because the range of values with $\alpha = 1$ leads to larger strain values.